Tessakam/markdown-challenge/README.md

 ### A funny story
 Not sure if this is a funny story, but maybe it's a fun fact.
 I've been scared of worms for a long time.
-When I was little I got a McDonald Magic box.
+When I was little I got a McDonald's Magic box.
 It contained flower bulbs for Hyacinths and during planting I came across worms of course.
 It took until this year before I overcame my "trauma" and dare to pickup a worm.

 ![alt text](https://media.giphy.com/media/20H2mb2XvpncDGsdXj/giphy.gif)